Frequently Asked Questions About Blood Donation

 How long does it take to donate?

-We typically recommend that a whole blood donor plans on spending one (1) hour with us and an automated (platelet, plasma, red cell) donor two (2) hours.
-Your actual donation time (needle in and out) depends on the type of blood product you are donating.
+We typically recommend that a whole blood donor should plan on spending one (1) hour with us and an automated (platelet, plasma, red cell) donor two (2) hours.
+Your actual donation time (needle in and out) depends on the type of blood product donation.
 For instance, if you donate one unit of blood, it might just take 8-10 minutes or so.
-If you are donating platelets and/or plasma, it will take longer.
+Donating platelets and/or plasma, will take longer.
 The blood donation experts in the Donor Center will be able to give you an accurate estimate of how long your donation will take.
-During this time you may watch television, listen to music or sit back and relax.
+During this time, you may watch television, listen to music, or sit back and relax.

 What do I need to do during donation?

 Each donation is closely supervised by our expert team.
-They will tell you exactly what to do during the donation period.
-They will give you a squeeze ball and tell you when to squeeze.
-They will give you blankets to keep you warm, pillows to make you comfortable, and will talk with you through each and every step of the process.
+They will tell you exactly what to do during donation; like squeezing a ball to promote blood flow.
+They will give you blankets to keep you warm, pillows to make you comfortable, and guide you through each and every step of the process.
 You will be able to watch television, listen to music, or just sit back and relax.

 Who is my blood donation helping?

 Patients need different types of blood components depending on their illness or injury.
-Red blood cells are essential in fighting infections, carrying oxygen and helping to control bleeding.
-Platelets help control bleeding by collecting at the site of injury and activating substances in plasma which form a clot and promote wounds to heal.
+Red blood cells are essential in carrying oxygen and helping to control bleeding.
+Platelets help control bleeding at the site of injury by activating substances in plasma that form a clot as well as promote wound healing.
 Patients with cancer, blood disorders or severe injuries require platelet transfusions to survive.
-Plasma is a fluid component of the blood that carries other blood cells, nutrients, and clotting factors throughout the body.
+Plasma is the fluid component of the blood that provide the nutrients, and clotting factors throughout the body.
 Plasma is used in patients suffering from burns, traumas and bleeding disorders.
 Whether you donate whole blood, red blood cells, platelets, or plasma, your donation is helping people in need.

 Are there any risks in donating blood or blood products?

 The risks of donating blood include bruising, pain, or swelling at the needle site.
 You may also experience mild symptoms, such as feeling lightheaded, sweating, nausea, dizziness, and fainting.
-After you donate, you will be asked to relax for a few minutes to be sure you are OK.
-We may take your blood pressure to be sure you are stable.
-We encourage you to eat a snack we will provide you after your donation.
+After you donate, you will need to relax for a few minutes to make sure that you are OK.
+We may take your blood pressure to make sure that you are stable.
+We encourage you to eat a snack that we will provide after your donation.

 Are there reasons why I can’t donate blood?

-Our staff will talk with you about your health and travel experiences to determine if you are eligible to donate.
+Our staff will discuss with you about your health and travel history to determine if you are eligible to donate.
 The following are known reasons why you cannot donate blood:

-• Have used needles to take any drugs not prescribed by your doctor IN THE PAST 12 MONTHS.
+- Have used needles to take any drugs not prescribed by your doctor, IN THE PAST 3 MONTHS.

-• Are a male who has had sexual contact with another male, IN THE PAST THREE MONTHS.
+- Have had sexual contact with a new partner, IN THE PAST 3 MONTHS.

-• Have taken money, drugs, or other payment for sex, IN THE PAST THREE MONTHS.
+- Have taken money, drugs, or other payment for sex, IN THE PAST 3 MONTHS.

-• Have had or been treated for syphilis or gonorrhea IN THE PAST THREE MONTHS.
+- Have had or been treated for syphilis or gonorrhea IN THE PAST 3 MONTHS.

-• Have taken any medication to prevent an HIV infection IN THE LAST THREE MONTHS.
+- Have taken any oral medication to prevent an HIV infection IN THE PAST 3 MONTHS.

-• Have EVER taken any medication to treat an HIV infection IN THE LAST 12 MONTHS.
+- Have EVER taken any medication to treat an HIV infection.

-• Have had sexual contact or lived with a person who has hepatitis IN THE LAST 12 MONTHS.
+- Have had sexual contact or lived with a person who has hepatitis, IN THE PAST 3 MONTHS.

 What are some of the reasons I may be asked to defer donation to another time?